One Year Later … The Weight Room in the Carriage House

 I use the Reformer every time I work out.

-Plus we have lots of foam rollers (hard and soft), kettlebells, and bands.
+Plus, we have many foam rollers (hard and soft), kettlebells, and bands.

-The Squat Rack and Trap Bar are more used by my boys and husband.
-It took me a while to get used to them but I like them too.
+My boys and husband use the squat rack and trap bar more.
+It took me a while to get used to them, but I like them, too.

 Embracing the Space